pruno/mongo-vc/README.md

 Introduction
 ---

-This Module aims to provide:
+This Library aims to provide:

  - An handy Service Abstract Factory for \MongoDB instances
  - A simple Collection/Object extensible and hydratable user-space abstraction